 Adult uniforms are 100% cotton, in light medium and heavyweight.
 Cost for adult uniforms start around $55 for light weight, $68 for medium and $91 for heavyweight.
 Female members of the dojo are asked to wear a plain white t-shirt under the gi.

 Belts and certificates are provided as part of the grading fees.
 Fees are fixes price and cover cost of supplies and resource equipment.
 Wherein students are not receiving a belt as part of the grading process, there is a $5 deduction from the fees.

 For black belts, the first grading pays for the cost of the certificate and an embroidered black belt (gradings in the dojo only).
 If grading on Okinawa, the cost for grading covers the instructor's time and the certificate only.

 If students are not successful in an initial grading, the grading fees for the second test are waived.

 Mudansha fees $20/ grading

-Hombu dojo Costs established by hombu dojo.
+Hombu dojo Costs established by hombu dojo (on Okinawa).